uavster/MAVspeed/README.md

 Compilation
 -----------
 Open bin/makefile and change ATLANTE\_ROOTPATH and DRONECLIENT\_ROOTPATH to point to your Atlante and MAVwork API directories, respectively.
+Then, run 'make'.

 Configuration
 -------------